 More recently, the smartphone app Ingogo has commenced entry into the Sydney market with its developers planning to launch it nationally.
 Ingogo has developed an Android based device that runs a taxi booking operation that is being provided free to taxi drivers.
 A difference between this app and goCatch is that it will only enrol drivers that present a valid driver's licence, taxi driver authority and have undergone Ingogo's training.
-In taking this approach the developers have 'studied the relevant legislation and briefed the state government on its plans to ensure the system ticks all the right boxes.73 In doing so it has avoided industry claims that some apps are unsafe 'because anyone can pose as a driver.'
+In taking this approach the developers have 'studied the relevant legislation and briefed the state government on its plans to ensure the system ticks all the right boxes.'
+In doing so it has tried to avoid industry claims that some apps are unsafe 'because anyone can pose as a driver However it is not clear how Ingogo is to be made aware if and when a taxi driver's authority subsequently expires, or is cancelled or suspended by the government.